jamesericdavidson/jamesdavidson.xyz/content/swingwithjim.md

 ---
 aliases:
-    - "jibberjabberwithjim"
     - "radio"
     - "radio-show-archive"
 date: 2024-09-13
 description: "Listen live, or catch up on past broadcasts.
 From Frank Sinatra and Dean Martin, to Nat King Cole and Tony Bennett: all your favourite big band, swing, and jazz musicians are here!"
 image: "/images/dj.webp"
 slug: "swingwithjim"
-title: "Swing with Jim, featuring Jibber Jabber with Jim"
+title: "Swing with Jim - The Best of Big Band Music"
 type: "page"
 ---